nawrin1/nawrin1/README.md

 <h2>👩About Me</h2>
-<h4 align="left">👩‍💻  Aspiring MERN Stack Developer in the early stages of my learning journey, with a focus on frontend development.
+<h4 align="left">👩‍💻 Im Jannatul Ferdous Nawrin currently an undergraduate studying Computer Science And Engineering at Brac University who is an aspiring MERN Stack Developer in the early stages of my learning journey, with a focus on frontend development.
 Passionate about web development, I am actively exploring JavaScript, React, Node, and MongoDB.
 Committed to acquiring proficiency and hands-on experience, I am enthusiastic about contributing to projects and expanding my skill set in the ever-evolving realm of web development.</h5>

 ###